Metapatterns in Nature, Mind, and Culture

 Infectious diseases have shaped human biology, genes, culture, and imagination.
 After the advent of antibiotics, we thought that we could win the "war" on infectious diseases.
 Antibiotic resistance and AIDS, among other events, have taught us that the war is not winnable.
 Rather, we must understand our place in the microbial world and learn to adapt strategies that minimize infectious disease impact, and maximize our symbiosis with indigenous organisms.
 After introductory discussions, the course is conducted as a series of seminars by students on topics that provide greater understanding of the underlying biological issues.
 Topics that may be discussed include genetic susceptibility to diseases such as malaria, problems involved in antibiotic resistance, the evolution of HIV, good microbes vs. bad, and infectious diseases in the postmodern world.

-Martin Blaser is the Frederick H. King Professor of Internal Medicine and Chairman of the Department of Medicine, and Professor of Microbiology at the NYU School of Medicine.
+Martin Blaser is the Frederick H. King Professor of Internal Medicine and Chair of the Department of Medicine, and Professor of Microbiology at the NYU School of Medicine.
 A practicing physician and specialist in Infectious Diseases, he has progressively become a biologist.
-His research interests have spanned clinical medicine, epidemiology, molecular biology and genetics, evolutionary biology, mathematics, and history.
-The recipient of numerous honors and awards, he is founder and publisher of the Bellevue Literary Review.
+His research interests span clinical medicine, epidemiology, molecular biology and genetics, evolutionary biology, mathematics, and history.
+The recipient of numerous honors and awards, he currently serves as President of the Infectious Disease Society of America.

 Joel Ernst is the Jeffrey Bergstein Professor of Medicine, Director of Infectious Diseases, and Professor of Microbiology at the NYU School of Medicine.
 A clinician and specialist in infectious diseases, he directs his immunology research at discovery of mechanisms used by microbial pathogens to evade the immune system.
 He is a frequently sought speaker at international meetings on infectious diseases and immunology.